Tailscale as a personal VPN

 Remotely manage my servers and connect services

-I have a bunch of Raspberry Pi in 2 different locations and Tailscale makes it easier for me to access them remotely no matter where I am.
+I have several Raspberry Pis in 2 different locations and Tailscale makes it easy to access them remotely no matter where I am.

 On top of that I can also connect services that are running in different servers in different locations without the need to configure static IP addresses or port forwarding rules.